obsidianmd/obsidian-developer-docs/en/Developer tools.md

 ## Beta testing

-Before you [publish](publishing/submit-your-plugin.md) your plugin, you may want to let users try it out first.
+Before you [[Submit your plugin|submit your plugin]], you may want to let users try it out first.

 With the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin, your beta testers can install the plugin even if it's not published yet.